Professor Sally Tracy

 Midwifery and Women's Health

-I am the Professor in Midwifery at the University of Sydney and conjoint Professor, School of Women's and Children's Health, Faculty of Medicine, UNSW.
-I was educated as a midwife and a nurse in New Zealand and I have over 30 years experience as a midwife in clinical and academic settings in Australia, New Zealand and the UK.
+Sally Tracy is the Professor in Midwifery Research at the University of Sydney and conjoint Professor, School of Women's and Children's Health, Faculty of Medicine, UNSW.
+She was educated as a midwife and a nurse in New Zealand and has over 30 years experience as a midwife in clinical and academic settings in Australia, New Zealand and the UK.

-My current position within the faculty is designated 100% research (Level E).
-As leader of the University of Sydney Midwifery & Women’s Health Nursing Research Unit at the Royal Hospital for Women, Randwick my research activity is embedded in the clinical environment which facilitates the tranlsation of research findings.
-I lead several large research projects and support research midwives and other staff planning degrees and research projects.
-In 2011 I co-founded the Australian Centre for Perinatal Science (ACPS) with Professor Alec Welsh.
+As leader of the University of Sydney's Midwifery and Women's Health Nursing Research Unit at the Royal Hospital for Women, Randwick her research activity is embedded in the clinical environment which facilitates the translation of research findings.
+She leads several large research projects and support research midwives and other staff planning degrees and research projects.
+In 2011 Sally co-founded the Australian Centre for Perinatal Science (ACPS) with Professor Alec Welsh.
 ACPS is a formal collaboration of scientists and clinicians in the perinatal field engaged in a combination of clinical excellence and the best research at a national and international level in the field of perinatal medicine.
 The core strengths include obstetrics, midwifery, neonatology and neonatal nursing, perinatal mental health and infection in pregnancy.

 - Practice development in midwifery